MuYunyun/blog/README.md

 ![clones](https://raw.githubusercontent.com/MuYunyun/blog/traffic/traffic-blog/clones.svg)
 ![clones](https://raw.githubusercontent.com/MuYunyun/blog/traffic/traffic-blog/clones_per_week.svg)

-This is my personal blog created with <a href="https://github.com/MuYunyun/create-react-doc" target="_blank">create-react-doc</a> where to write and record some thought daily.
-It's very thankful to point any wrong place [there](https://github.com/MuYunyun/blog/issues/new).
+This is my personal blog created using <a href='https://github.com/MuYunyun/create-react-doc' target='_blank'>create-react-doc</a> to write and record my daily thoughts.
+I would be grateful if you could point out any mistakes by clicking on the link [there](https://github.com/MuYunyun/blog/issues/new).

 <h2>Outline</h2>